 “Aunt Peggy made lasagna,” his face lit up until I continued, “but it’s all gone.
 Sorry, love.”

 He sighed, kissing me under the ear.
-“Well, I guess we’ll have to grab something on the way back.”
+“Well, I guess I’ll have to grab something on the way back.”
 I looked up at him questioningly but he was looking at Basil, who nodded.

 I frowned, turning to face him.
-“Just because you haven’t found anything doesn’t mean it didn’t happen.”
+“Just because you haven’t found anything doesn’t mean it hasn’t happened.”

 “If a tree falls in a forest, huh?”
 Haven sighed.
 “I know.
-Maybe it wasn’t the right spot?”
+Maybe it isn’t the right spot?”

 I thought a minute, then shook my head.
 “I don’t know.
 I was sure it was there.
-Maybe there was a hidden passage or a false floor or something.
-Or maybe we got the day wrong?”
+Maybe we got the day wrong?”

 “If that’s true we should focus more manpower on finding their base of operations instead.
 You know, be proactive rather than reactive,” Alex said as he wandered back into the kitchen eating a handful of berries he got from who-knows-where.

 “I’ll leave that to you then,” Haven said, “I’ve gotta head back to the site.
-Basil, if you’d rather stay-”
+Basil, do you have a minute?”